sarigiering/visible-ocean/content/about.md

 meta = "false" #Do not display tags or categories
 +++

-> Things take longer to happen then you think they will, and then they happen much faster than you thought they could.
+> Things take longer to happen than you think they will, and then they happen much faster than you thought they could.
 Rudi Dornbusch